zacharyy/GraphicsGroupProjects/README.md

 This is a simple colored triangle on the screen.
 To run this project ```cd PA0``` then follow the instructions in the README.md.

 ## PA1: Spinning Cube
-This is a cube that rotates in place on the screen.
+This is a cube that rotates and revolves on the screen.
+To run this project ```cd PA1``` then follow the instructions in the README.md.

+## PA2: Interaction: Menus, Keyboard, and Mouse
+This is a cube that rotates and revolves on the screen based on user input.
+To run this project ```cd PA1``` then follow the instructions in the README.md.

+## PA3: PA3 - Moons
+This is a cube that rotates and revolves on the screen with another smaller cube orbiting it.
+The cubes' rotation and revolution can be changed with user input.
+To run this project ```cd PA1``` then follow the instructions in the README.md.

+## PA4: Blender and Model Loading
+This is a model loader for obj files.
 To run this project ```cd PA1``` then follow the instructions in the README.md.